-Important information regarding the Home Depot, Inc. data breach incident
+Important information regarding the U.S. Government data breach incident.

-Be wary of emails or telephone calls that request information.
-Neither Home Depot nor our financial institution will ask you to provide any information in relation to this possible data breach incident.
-You may see updated Home Depot communications and learn more here or by calling Home Depot Customer Care at 1.800.466.3337.
+1. Be wary of emails or telephone calls that request information.
+Neither the U.S. Government nor our financial institution will ask you to provide any information in relation to this possible data breach incident.

-- Check your bank statements.
+2. Check your Account Statements.
 Review your statements carefully and repeatedly.
 Any purchases, large or small, should be verified as a purchase you made.

-- Get Help.
+4. Get Help.
 You are not responsible for fraudulent transactions on your account, but you need to notify us as soon as possible if you see any suspicious activity.
-In addition, if you are concerned about fraud beyond the transactions on your current account, you may have access to an Identity Theft Protection program that includes Fully Managed Identity Fraud Research, Remediation, and Recovery Services.
-We will submit your name to our Recovery Care Center and, within 24 business hours, you will be contacted by a Recovery Advocate who will investigate the situation and remediate any fraud on your behalf.
+In addition, if you are concerned about fraud beyond the transactions on your current account, you may have access to an Identity Fraud Protection program that includes Fully Managed Identity Fraud Research, Remediation, and Recovery Services.
+We will submit your name to our Recovery Care Center and, within 24 business hours, you will be contacted by an Identity Recovery Advocate who will investigate the situation and work on your behalf to remediate any fraud.
 Contact us with any questions.

 Online: www.annualcreditreport.com or by Telephone: 1.877.322.8228

 We appreciate your trust in our financial institution.
-It is important to us to provide professional identity theft protection services for our Portland Local 8 Federal Credit Union Gold Checking accountholders for any identity theft incident that affects you and/or your family.
+It is important to us to provide professional identity theft protection services for our Portland Local 8 FCU Gold Checking account holders for any identity theft incident that affects you and/or your family.

 We had another great toy drive in 2015!!